Skip to Content

 Hot pepper sauce is a versatile condiment that can add a fiery kick and enhance the flavors of various dishes.
 Here are several foods and dishes that pair well with hot pepper sauce:

-- Drizzle hot pepper sauce over tacos, burritos, or fajitas to add heat and a burst of flavor.
+• Drizzle hot pepper sauce over street tacos, burritos, or fajitas to add heat and a burst of flavor.
 It complements the spices and fillings typically found in Mexican-inspired dishes.

-- Serve hot pepper sauce with fried foods like fried chicken, fries, onion rings, or fried fish to elevate their flavors with spice.
+• Serve hot pepper sauce with fried foods like fried chicken wings, fries, onion rings, or fried fish to elevate their flavors with spice.

-- Drizzle hot pepper sauce over roasted or grilled vegetables to add some heat and depth of flavor to your veggie dishes.
-My favorite use is for leafy green vegetables like collard greens, turnip greens, or spinach.
-Green beans and cabbage are also great options.
+• Drizzle hot pepper sauce over cooked vegetables to add some heat and depth of flavor to your veggie dishes.
+My favorite use is for leafy green vegetables like Southern style collard greens, turnip greens, or braised cabbage.

-- I like to douse a little hot sauce on bean dishes like pinto beans, black eyed peas, or lima beans.
+• I like to douse a little hot sauce on bean dishes like pinto beans, black eyed peas, or Southern style lima beans.
 The vinegar helps cut through the fattiness if using smoked fatty pork to season them.

 HOMEMADE PEPPER SAUCE TIPS AND CONSIDERATIONS